joe-singh/joe-singh.github.io/writings/valuation/apple/apple.md

 Based on this result and a pure value investment philosophy, I would start buying at or below 80 increasing my position with lower price and probably not do anything above 80.
-However, since Apple is a quality company, my personal strategy will be to buy only 1 or 2 shares and dollar cost average to at least get into the market.
-This is assuming that time in the market beats timing the market in the long term as common wisdom holds.
-Since I am new to this world, it would be foolish to completely neglect conventional wisdom.
-However, if Apple undergoes a precipitous drop and drops to 80, then I will go for a bigger position.
+However, since Apple is a quality company, my personal strategy will be to buy only a few shares and dollar cost average to at least get into the market.
+This assumes that time in the market beats timing the market in the long term as common wisdom holds.
+Since I am new to this world, it would be foolish to completely neglect such tips.
+However, if Apple undergoes a precipitous drop to around 80, then I will go for a bigger position.